kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Imports

-Although it will work in regular development (because this project uses React-Scripts), avoid importing non-standard file-types like `.scss` and `.svg` directly into JavaScript files.
-This is because these won't work without specific webpack loaders, so when Kedro-Viz is imported into other projects, it will break.
-The `lib-test` testing suite exists partly for this reason, to check that Kedro-Viz still works when imported as a componnent library into a fairly standard JS app.
+Although it works in regular development (because this project uses React-Scripts), you should avoid importing non-standard file-types like `.scss` and `.svg` directly into JavaScript files.
+This is because these won't work without specific webpack loaders, and breaks when Kedro-Viz is imported into other projects.
+The `lib-test` testing suite exists partly for this reason, to check that Kedro-Viz still works when imported as a component library into a fairly standard JS app.

 ###  Testing